hdShang/arxiv-daily/docs/cs-CL/2025-06-11/papers/250609424v1-hidden-in-plain-sight-evaluation-of-the-deception-detection-capabili.md

 ---
 layout: default
-title: Hidden in Plain Sight: Evaluation of the Deception Detection Capabilities of LLMs in Multimodal Settings
+title: "Hidden in Plain Sight: Evaluation of the Deception Detection Capabilities of LLMs in Multimodal Settings"
 ---

 # Hidden in Plain Sight: Evaluation of the Deception Detection Capabilities of LLMs in Multimodal Settings